The History of Venous Valves: From Discovery to Modern Medicine

 The discovery of venous valves dates back to the ancient Greeks, who were the first to acknowledge their existence.
 They recognized the valves in the vein, which regulate the flow of the blood, thus avoiding any backflow.
 In 1628, English physician William Harvey identified five types of valves in the venous system, understanding them to be instrumental for the circulation of blood.

-See also The Role of Genetics in Varicose Veins During Pregnancy
+See also The Benefits of Yoga for Pregnant Women with Varicose Veins

 The Science Behind Venous Valves